mansour-ahmed/mansour.blog/static/content/posts/jamstack-what-why-how/jamstack-what-why-how.md

 If you have been doing any web development work recently, the odds are you have heard of the JAMstack, Gatsby, or Netlify.

-Let me walk you through what is the hype about, You are going to like this!
+Let me walk you through what is the hype about, you are going to like this!

 If we compare that to the LAMPstack or the MEANstack, the JAMstack isn't really about specific tools but more about architecture and high level principles.